Rayners01/WorldInfo/README.md

 # WorldInfo

-Data visualisation from the WorldBank API and others.
+Data visualisation with data from the [WorldBank API](https://datahelpdesk.worldbank.org/knowledgebase/topics/125589-developer-information) and others.
 Built in Svelte.